-Our GPs and advanced nurse practitioner take turns in being duty clinician, dealing with urgent matters and problems you believe won’t wait until a [routine appointment].
+Our GP’s and Nurse Consultant take turns in being duty clinician, dealing with urgent matters and problems you believe won’t wait until a routine appointment.
 We don’t like keeping patients sitting in the waiting room, and so ask that in the first instance you phone with any urgent problem.
-The duty doctor or nurse strives to make a prompt initial phone contact, but our availability has made us victims of our own success.
-The duty nurse or GP may deal with over 100 patient contacts each day.
+The duty clinician strives to make a prompt initial phone contact, but our availability has made us victims of our own success.
+A duty clinician may deal with over 100 patient contacts each day.